 Looking for a good hook to get into the tournament?
 We’ve got some suggestions.

-A version of this article appears in Issue 17 of Howler Magazine, which is on sale now.
+A version of this article appears in Issue 17 of Howler Magazine, which is now a collectors item.

 The eighth edition of the FIFA Women’s World Cup kicks off tomorrow.
 The quadrennial contest, highlighting the very best that the international women’s game has to offer, will be held in cities across France.
 The United States are entering as defending champions, looking to add a fourth star to the crest.